phasuk15/Sye-Phasuk/content/poor-things.md

 ---
-title: "The carefully crafted set of Poor Things"
+title: "The carefully crafted set of 'Poor Things'"
 date: "03/01/2025"
 description: "Exploring the themes and journey of our protagonist in 'Poor Things' and how it is reflected in the set of the film."
 ---